-Data Science is the process of deriving value from raw data assets.
-To do so, a data scientist may combine disparate datasets, some public, some private, and perform a range of aggregation and analysis techniques.
+Data science is the process of deriving value from raw data assets.
+To do so, a data scientist might combine disparate datasets, some public, some private, and perform a range of aggregation and analysis techniques.
 Unlike data warehousing, the types of analysis and the structure of the data vary widely and are not predetermined.
-Specific techniques include statistical methods, such as clustering, Bayesian, maximum likelihood, and regression, as well as machine learning, such as decision trees and neural networks.
+Techniques include statistical methods, such as clustering, Bayesian, maximum likelihood, and regression, as well as machine learning, such as decision trees and neural networks.

-Cloud Datalab is an interactive web-based tool that you can use to explore, analyze and visualize data.
+Datalab is an interactive web-based tool that you can use to explore, analyze and visualize data.
 It is built on top of Jupyter notebooks, which was formerly known as IPython.
-Using Cloud DataLab, you can, with a single click, launch an interactive web-based notebook where users can write and execute Python programs to process and visualize data.
-The notebooks maintain their state and can be shared between data scientists as well as published on sites like GitHub, Bitbucket, and Dropbox.
+Using Datalab, you can, with a single click, launch an interactive web-based notebook where you can write and execute Python programs to process and visualize data.
+The notebooks maintain their state and can be shared between data scientists as well as published on sites such as GitHub, Bitbucket, and Dropbox.

 Data science ecosystem

-Using high-performance Compute Engine instances, you can deploy many types of data science tools and use them to run large-scale analysis on GCP.
+Using high-performance Compute Engine instances, you can deploy many types of data science tools and use them to run large-scale analysis on Google Cloud.

 The R programming language is commonly used by statisticians.
-If you want to use R for data exploration, you can deploy RStudio Server or Microsoft R Server on a Compute Engine instance.
-RStudio Server provides an interactive runtime environment to process and manipulate data, build sophisticated models, and visualize results.
-Microsoft R Server is a high-scale and high-performance complement to R desktop clients for running analytical workloads.
+If you want to use R for data exploration, you can deploy RStudio Server or Microsoft Machine Learning Server on a Compute Engine instance.
+RStudio Server provides an interactive run-time environment to process and manipulate data, build sophisticated models, and visualize results.
+Microsoft Machine Learning Server is a high-scale and high-performance complement to R desktop clients for running analytical workloads.

 Apache Zeppelin is another popular web-based, notebook-centric, data-science tool.
 Similar to Jupyter, Zeppelin provides support for additional language and data-processing backend systems such as Spark, Hive, R, and Python.